r2d2meuleu/modular_godot/README.md

 # modular_godot

+> [!warning]
+> This Project was set up with Godot 3.5 and has not been tested with newer versions of Godot.

 ## A modular system to explain modular systems.

 This project is a long weekend (dream) project come true.
 While planning out a small fun presentation on modular synthesis I wondered if I can make a custom tool to spice things up.
 Turns out that's absolutely possible.